a-wolfa/Interact_Unity/README.md

 # Interact_Unity

-A Unity project implementing an interaction system using the Visitor pattern and Zenject for dependency injection.
+A Unity project implementing an interaction system.

 ## Features
 - **Interactor**: Handles player input and raycasts to interact with objects.